dhis2/dhis2-android-sdk/docs/content/developer/maps.md

 - OpenStreetMaps
 - Bing: it is required to setup a bing api key in the server to make them work.
+- Azure: it is required to setup an Azure Maps API key in the server to make them work.

 Additionally, it is possible to define custom basemaps in the Maintenance app.